 In Cincinnati city directories, George and Major are clearing close relations as they live together for a time and then work together in the same business.
 George seems to have arrived first (around 1830, not 1826) and then Major after that.
 John migrates to Cincinnati shortly after George.

 George, Major, and John do not live close to one another in the city of about 25,000 residents in a period of 157% growth.
 The brothers George and Major have a lumber yard, and John is a bricklayer.
 One city directory points to all three men originating from Elizabeth.
 They are relations at some point, given they have the same surname from the same town in Jersey.

 Are these details combined with the family legend enough to substantiate the family legend, though some details are slightly skewed?

-If it does, I can add to the chart above.
+If it does, I can add it to the chart above.
 George and Major are grandsons of Effingham Townley who married Jemina Earl.
-Thus, John and George and Major would be second cousins.
+Thus, John and George, and Major would be second cousins.
 A close enough relationship to follow each other to new lands, but not necessarily close enough to want to live next door.

 When you encounter a database of names, don’t assume everything is accurate.

 When you hear a family legend, don’t assume everything is accurate.